 2.2.1

-Measure 1: Multimorbidity (MM)
+Measure 1: Basic multimorbidity (MM)

 A binary variable was created in order to identify participants at each wave who had two or more morbidities.
 At each wave this variable was composed of the data fed forward from the previous wave and the data on newly reported morbidities.